anto18671/astraltech/Astraltech/About/PublishedFileId.txt

 ## Lore

-AstralTech is the next leap in bionic technology, far beyond even the mysterious Archotech devices.
+Astraltech is the next leap in bionic technology, far beyond even the mysterious Archotech devices.
 Developed in secret by an advanced faction from beyond the known stars, these implants were created for only the most elite individuals.
 They are not only functional but also imbued with seemingly supernatural capabilities that push the very limits of physical performance.
 No one knows the full extent of their capabilities, but their power is unmistakable.

 ---